-Bad traffic (spam data) is periodically removed from the Query Tool or API-generated reports.
-But, due to the publishing schedule of Data Transfer files, some of this cleanup may be missed.
-This can result in Data Transfer showing slightly more impressions, clicks, Active View impressions, et cetera.
+Bad traffic, or spam data, is periodically removed from the Query Tool or API-generated reports.
+Due to the publishing schedule of Data Transfer files, some of this cleanup may not be reflected.
+This can result in Data Transfer showing slightly more impressions, clicks, or other events.
 When discrepancies occur, the extent tends to be ~1%.

 Use Data Transfer report files

 Once you've set up Data Transfer, files are kept in DFP cloud storage buckets.
 You can access them on the web, with a command line tool, or through an API.
 Learn more about how to access DFP cloud storage buckets

 If you limit your data ingestion and analysis to a specific set of Data Transfer files based on the start hour in the file name, you might overlook data that's provided in a subsequent file because of daylight savings time, late data collection, or other similar scenarios.
 A better approach is to read all the Data Transfer files into a separate system (such as a data warehouse or query engine) and restrict your analysis based on the timestamp of the events.

 Data Transfer files come in a raw text format that you can convert using a spreadsheet editor.
 Here are some examples of typical ways you may choose to apply Data Transfer information:

 - Dimensional user aggregation of events and activities (for example, per creative)